How to get your business license (A guide for all 50 US states)

 Why is a business license required for your small business?

-A license is required to identify your business
+1) A license is required to identify your business

-Licenses help protect public health and safety
+2) Licenses help protect public health and safety

-The licensing requirements help local leaders know exactly which businesses are selling products and services to the community—and what kinds of product or services they’re selling.
-If a business gets a license for food, for example, authorities know that this particular business is selling a product which could potentially cause sickness, and they can do safety checks accordingly.
+The licensing requirements help local leaders know exactly which businesses are selling products and services to the community—and what kinds of products or services they’re selling.
+If a business gets a license for food, for example, authorities know that this particular business is selling a product that could potentially cause sickness, and they can do safety checks accordingly.
 (Because no one wants to live in a world where food isn’t held to a high safety standard.)

-Licenses identify your business for financial and tax purposes
+3) Licenses identify your business for financial and tax purposes

 The different types of business licenses

-First, know that there’s no one-size-fits-all answer, because the licenses your business needs will depend on where you are and what kind of business you run.
+First, know that there’s no one-size-fits-all answer because the licenses your business needs will depend on where you are and what kind of business you run.
 And you might even need separate licenses at the county, city, and state levels.
 (Sorry.)

 - Agriculture